nmwsharp/polyscope-docs/source/structures/surface_mesh/basics.md

     - `faceIndices` is the nested array of vertex indices for each face.
 The type should be [adaptable](/data_adaptors) to a nested array of `size_t`.
 The outer length will be the number of faces.
 All indices should be valid 0-based indices in to the vertex list.

     Fortunately, although Polyscope accepts a general nested list of face vertex indices to support Polygonal meshes, passing a fixed-size `Nx3` array for a triangle will work just fine, like `Eigen::MatrixXi`.

+    Note: the inner vector type of the vertex positions _must_ be 3D dimensional, or you risk compiler errors, segfaults, or worse.
+If you want to register a 2D surface mesh, `registerSurfaceMesh2D` exists with the same signature.
+See [2D data](/features/2D_data).

 ---